geogenic/EDDI-Extra-Science/README.md

-### An alternate, customizable personality for EDDI aimed towards dedicated<br/>explorers and exobiologists in Elite: Dangerous.
+### An alternate, customizable personality for EDDI aimed towards dedicated explorers and exobiologists in Elite: Dangerous.
 <br/>

 # 📽️ [Demo Video](https://youtu.be/tK-4HsT9gO4)